Most Frequently asked Database Interview Questions and answers:

-Ans: Duplication of data in the database is known as Data redundancy.
-As a result of Data Redundancy, duplicated data is present at various locations, hence it leads to wastage of the storage space and the integrity of the database is destroyed.
+Answer: Duplication of data in the database is known as data redundancy.
+As a result of data redundancy, duplicated data is present at multiple locations, hence it leads to wastage of the storage space and the integrity of the database is destroyed.

 Q #6) What are the various types of relationships in Database?
 Define them.

-- One-to-one: One table has the relationship with another table having the similar kind of column.
+- One-to-one: One table has a relationship with another table having the similar kind of column.
 Each primary key relates to only one or no record in the related table.

-- Many-to-many: Each record in both the tables can relate to many numbers of record in another table.
+- Many-to-many: Each record in both the tables can relate to many numbers of records in another table.

 Q #7) Explain Normalization and De-Normalization.